hesham-medhat/Semantic-Analyzer-Generator/README.md

 # {LHS} = {RHS}
 ```

 The left-hand side is the name of a non-terminal symbol, and the right-hand side is a list of production bodies separated by `|`'s.
 Terminal symbols are enclosed in single quotes and must match the names of the corresponding tokens in the lexical rules file.
-Punctuation symbols are specified literally and enclosed in single quotes as well. `'\L'` is a special symbol for the empty string.
+The names of all grammar symbols must be valid C/C++ identifiers. `'\L'` is a special symbol for the empty string.

 ### Example: